-The record performance is the highest average speed achieved in any round in accordance with the current Competition Rules.
+- (1) The record performance of an individual is the highest average speed of the individual achieved in any round in accordance with the current Competition Rules. - (2) The record performance of a team is the highest average speed of the team achieved in any round in accordance with the current Competition Rules.